 In this shot of the living room, you can briefly see the clock (with one of wedding coordinator Franck’s assistants):

-The master bedroom (there’s a better shot of the bed in the sequel, which you can see here):
+The Master Bedroom (there’s a better shot of the bed in the sequel you can see here):

-The attic, where George tries on his tux from the 1970s and is pleased to see it still fits.
-Sorta:
+The attic, where George tries on his tux from the 1970s:

 Phoebe Cates was originally cast in the role of Annie, but she dropped out because of a pregnancy.